DanteLore/dantelore/hugo/content/about/index.md

 There's lots of emphasis on machine learning, prediction and "insights" across the data community these days, but in reality, the big challenge for most still lies in getting the basics working.

+I'm currently Head of Engineering for Data at [Trainline](http://trainline.com).
+Previously I ran the data team at Compare the Market and before that
+I've worked on geolocation tools for mobile telecoms, live TV broadcast and commercial refrigeration.
+I've written software that's controlled live
+TV at the touch of a button, monitored fridges with neural networks and collected and analysed data at a very large scale.
+Throughout all that, the same themes have been ever present: _"good teams run agile"_, _"data wins all arguements"_, _"customer benefit is the only measure of success in software development"_.

 * To find out about my professional interests and career, check out my [LinkedIn profile](https://www.linkedin.com/in/danwtaylor/).
 * If you want to check out some code (of varying degrees of quality!) check my [Github](https://github.com/DanteLore).